workbooks/client_lib/README.markdown

 The Workbooks API allows developers to have access to information stored inside Workbooks using a simple, powerful and secure Web Service API.
 The API allows complete access to Workbooks record types, allowing you to read, create, update and delete records.
 Additionally it permits access to searching, metadata about the schema, and a variety of other facilities.

-The API is the "contract" between Workbooks and its client applications, as such we work to ensure that code written to the API in 2009 continues to work correctly with the evolved Workbooks service today.
+The API is the "contract" between Workbooks and its client applications, as such we work to ensure that code written to the API in <a href="https://www.workbooks.com/resource-documents/workbooks-company-timeline/">2009</a> continues to work correctly with the evolved Workbooks service today.

-We have published *bindings* for PHP, Ruby, .NET (C#) and Java on github at http://github.com/workbooks/client_lib and they are published under the MIT license.
+We have published bindings for <a href="https://github.com/workbooks/client_lib/tree/master/php">PHP</a>, <a href="https://github.com/workbooks/client_lib/tree/master/ruby">Ruby</a>, <a href="https://github.com/workbooks/client_lib/tree/master/csharp">.NET (C#)</a> and <a href="https://github.com/workbooks/client_lib/tree/master/php">Java</a> on <a href="http://github.com/workbooks/client_lib/">github</a>.
 We recommend that you use these bindings rather than making calls directly using the raw HTTP and the underlying "wire protocol".
 Note that these bindings do not change often, because they do not need to.
 They are "wrappers" for the Workbooks API which make it easier to work with than using HTTPS requests and responses directly.

 We ensure backwards-compatability so that older versions of these bindings continue to work with the production Workbooks service.
-If you would like to request bindings for other languages, please contact our support team: <a href="mailto:support@workbooks.com">support@workbooks.com</a>.
+If you would like to request bindings for other languages, please <a href="mailto:support@workbooks.com">contact our support team</a>.

+## Workbooks Process Engine
-Using the *Workbooks Process Engine* you can host API scripts within Workbooks itself; Workbooks takes care of authentication and logging automatically for scripts that run under the Process Engine.
+Using the Workbooks Process Engine you can host API scripts within Workbooks itself; Workbooks takes care of authentication and logging automatically for scripts that run under the Process Engine.
 The Script Library within Workbooks provides access to Scripts which you can take and add to your own Workbooks database which are run by the Process Engine.
 For the majority of users we recommend using PHP scripts within the Workbooks Process Engine.
 More information about using the Process Engine is in the documentation for the PHP binding.
 # The Schema and its Metadata
 Each Workbooks database can have custom record types in addition to standard record types, and each record type can have custom fields in addition to standard fields.
 The consequence of this is that an integration should use metadata to discover the configuration of the current database unless that integration depends solely on standard fields and record types.
 The available set of record types also depends on the licenced set of features.
 Over time the set of available record types and fields will change as the Workbooks service is enhanced (record types and fields are added) and customer Workbooks administrators configure custom record types and custom fields.